-North East Lincolnshire is proud to be a fostering friendly employer, and subsequently council staff can be approved as Foster Carers.
-Any potential conflict in approving any council staff will be considered by the Fostering Service on a case-by-case bases to always ensure appropriate matching and approvals.
+North East Lincolnshire is proud to be a fostering friendly employer and subsequently council staff can be approved as Foster Carers.
+Any potential conflict in approving any council staff will be considered by the Fostering Service on a case-by-case bases to ensure appropriate matching and approvals at all times.